The Central Conference

-The Central Conference Theological Education Fund (CCTEF) was established by the 2012 General Conference of The United Methodist Church (UMC).
+The Central Conference Theological Education Fund (CCTEF) was established by the 2012 General Conference of The United Methodist Church.
 The UMC continues to live out Charles Wesley’s vision: to “unite the pair so long disjoined – knowledge and vital piety.”
-Its goal is to strengthen theological education and pastoral formation in the Central Conferences in Africa, Europe and the Philippines.
-Funding plays a crucial role in such efforts, and General Conference 2016 approved $10 million for CCTEF from the World Service Fund.
+The commission has awarded over 154 grants, increasing the capacity of leaders in mission fields, developed contextual resources and supported innovations in education and ministry, and enabled sustainable programs and practices. in the Central Conferences in Africa, Europe and the Philippines.

 The General Conference adopted the following categories as appropriate uses for the funding:

 - Development of Courses of Study

 - Development of libraries and contextually developed resources